Karl Marx: Critique of political economy, history and society

 Marx's view of capitalism was two-sided.
 On one hand, in the 19th century's deepest critique of the dehumanising aspects of this system he noted that defining features of capitalism include alienation, exploitation and recurring, cyclical depressions leading to mass unemployment.
-On the other hand, he characterised capitalism as "revolutionising, industrialising and universalising qualities of development, growth and progressivity" (by which Marx meant industrialisation, urbanisation, technological progress, increased productivity and growth, rationality, and scientific revolution) that are responsible for progress, at in contrast to earlier forms of societies.
+On the other hand, he characterised capitalism as a "revolutionising" system that was "industrialising and universalising qualities of development, growth and progressivity," which meant, for Marx, industrialisation, urbanisation, technological progress, growing productivity, and scientific development.
+All things that he saw as deficient in earlier forms of society.

 Marx considered the capitalist class to be one of the most revolutionary in history because it constantly improved the means of production, more so than any other class in history and was responsible for the overthrow of feudalism.
 Capitalism can stimulate considerable growth because the capitalist has an incentive to reinvest profits in new technologies and capital equipment.

 According to Marx, capitalists take advantage of the difference between the labour market and the market for whatever commodity the capitalist can produce.
 Marx observed that in practically every successful industry, input unit-costs are lower than output unit-prices.
 Marx called the difference "surplus value" and argued that it was based on surplus labour, the difference between what it costs to keep workers alive, and what they can produce.
 Although Marx describes capitalists as vampires sucking worker's blood, he notes that drawing profit is "by no means an injustice" since Marx, according to Allen W. Wood "excludes any trans-epochal standpoint from which one can comment" on the morals of such particular arrangements.
 Marx also noted that even the capitalists themselves cannot go against the system.
 The problem is the "cancerous cell" of capital, understood not as property or equipment, but the social relations between workers and owners, (the selling and purchasing of labour power) – the societal system, or rather mode of production, in general.